SAP S/4HANA Selective Data Transition Engagement

 The Approach

-The SAP S/4HANA® Selective Data Transition is an alternative to a System Conversion and New Implementation to move to SAP S/4HANA®.
-This option is all about combining the benefits of both approaches without their limitations: use the innovations in S/4HANA®, while selectively leveraging / re-using your investment.
-Selective Data Transition gives you the flexibility to adapt customization, data, and processes in your new SAP S/4HANA® system.
+The SAP S/4HANA Selective Data Transition is an alternative to a System Conversion and New Implementation to move to SAP S/4HANA.
+This option is all about combining the benefits of both approaches without their limitations: use the innovations in S/4HANA, while selectively leveraging / re-using your investment.
+Selective Data Transition gives you the flexibility to adapt customization, data, and processes in your new SAP S/4HANA system.

 This transition methodology maps your current system's data and processes to a new setup.
 All relations and interdependencies between the different items stay intact.
-It also enables a direct further-on processing of partly delivered sales orders migrated from ECC without any cutover effort in SAP S/4HANA®.
+It also enables a direct further-on processing of partly delivered sales orders migrated from ECC without any cut-over effort in SAP S/4HANA.
 The complete reporting and lookup functionalities can be used in the new system, and the ECC system will not be needed anymore for daily business.

-Assistance in choosing the right SAP S/4HANA migration approach
+Choosing the right SAP S/4HANA migration approach

 Brownfield, greenfield or selective data transition?
 The SDTE community has jointly defined criteria to help you make this decision.
 The criteria to be considered and what they mean for each individual migration approach have been defined in more detail in the table below.
 This should enable you to make an initial assessment of which migration approach could be the right one for your SAP S/4HANA transformation.
-However, this is no substitute for analysing the actual situation of your systems.

 Criteria to consider